 Pori is located near the shore of Baltic sea in the West of Finland.
 It is the capital of Satakunta region, which has an industrial focus.
 The city is quite suburban, including the city centre.
-There is a lack of intensity and density which characterise city life generally.
+There is a lack of intensity and density which characterize city life generally.
 In 1952, the city was 75% burned down, thus the architecture is contemporary and does not speak about the heritage of the fisherman town.
 There is a prominent car culture, even though the distances in the city are smaller than elsewhere in Finland.